kimlalman28/signafire/README.md

 The application will be running on port 3000.
 <br />Visit the application at **localhost:3000/**

-<br />foo is assumed to be an authenticated user currently using the service.
+**foo** is assumed to be an authenticated user currently using the service.
+This can be changed in the api-routes.js file under the variable named *assumedAuthenticatedUser*.
 <br />Enter a first name into the search box.
 <br />This will signal a database call to retrieve the indices foo can access.
 That information is then
-used to access indices in elasticsearch and will return documents in those indices with the requested first name
+used to access indices in elasticsearch and will return documents in those indices with the requested first name.